Municipalities of Slovenia: Names

 The Slovene names of the municipalities as territorial/administrative units have the word občina 'municipality', followed by a nominative form, usually the seat of the municipality; for example, Občina Ajdovščina 'Municipality of Ajdovščina'.
 The word občina should be capitalised as Občina when it refers to the official designation of the community or the legal person representing the community, whereas it should be uncapitalised if it is meant as a generic term.
 For the urban municipalities, the term used is mestna občina (generic name) or Mestna občina (proper name).

 List of Slovenian municipalities

 Slovenia is divided into 212 municipalities, 12 of which have urban status.
+Those with urban status are bold.